Johannis de Rijke: Mikuni Harbour Project

 In the latter half of the 19th century, the port of Mikuni, historically a hub of national trade on the Kitamaebune shipping route, faced a decline due to sediment deposits from the Kuzuryū River.
-Recognising its strategic importance, the local populace in 1875 petitioned the Japanese government for improvements.
-This led to the involvement of Escher and de Rijke.
+In 1875, locals petitioned the Japanese government for improvements, leading to the involvement of Escher and de Rijke in improvement works.

-Escher's tenure began in 1876 with an ambitious design including an arc breakwater to counteract gravel run-off, and a basin with an average water depth of three metres.
-Beyond the maritime aspects, Escher's vision extended to urban development, notably designing an Elementary school in Mikuni.
-However, financial constraints and contractual terminations led to Escher's return to the Netherlands, leaving the project incomplete.
+In 1876, Escher designed a curved breakwater to counteract gravel run-off, and a turning basin with an average water depth of three metres.
+Escher's plans for the project extended to urban development, including the design of an Elementary school in Mikuni.
+However, financial constraints and contractual issues led to Escher's return to the Netherlands, and the project remained incomplete.

-In 1877, Johannis de Rijke assumed the mantle.
-De Rijke, already grappling with existing responsibilities, faced a challenging task exacerbated by frequent disputes with Japanese executive staff and a devastating cholera outbreak in the summer of 1879.
-His wife's illness added further personal strain, and necessitated her temporary relocation to Kobe for health reasons.

-De Rijke's tenure was marked by significant alterations to Escher's initial plans.
-Concerns over budget miscalculations and the structural integrity of the arc breakwater, deemed inadequate against the formidable waves, led to a comprehensive redesign.
-De Rijke's proposal incorporated five layers of fascine mattresses and timber piles, bound by iron chains, and included the addition of four spur dikes.
+De Rijke took over the project in 1877, but the challenges of the work were exacerbated by frequent disputes with Japanese executive staff and a cholera outbreak in the summer of 1879.
+His wife's illness added further personal strain, and necessitated her temporary relocation to Kobe for recuperation.
+He made significant alterations to Escher's initial plans, including a comprehensive redesign of the breakwater arising from de Rijke's concerns about the budget and the ability of Escher's design to withstand wave overtopping.
+De Rijke's proposal incorporated five layers of fascine mattresses and timber piles bound by iron chains, and included the addition of four spur dikes.
 These changes, however, resulted in a tripling of construction costs, imposing a heavy financial burden on the local inhabitants.

-In a desperate bid to generate revenue, the port was prematurely opened for trade in 1880, despite the incomplete state of construction.
-This decision proved to be ill-fated; the following year witnessed the partial destruction of the arc breakwater by strong ocean waves.
-Nonetheless, construction persevered, with the project finally reaching completion in 1885.
-The total cost escalated to 7.5 times Escher's original estimate, but the completion of Mikuni port reinstated its status as a modern trade hub and a pivotal transit point.
+In a bid to assuage these issues and generate revenue, the port was opened for trade in 1880 despite the works being incomplete, and large sections of the breakwater were destroyed in 1881 by wave attack.
+Nonetheless, construction persevered, and the project was finally completed in 1885.
+The final cost of the work was 7.5 times Escher's original estimate, but the completion of the port reinstated its status as a key trade hub.

-Escher and de Rijke's legacy of engineering solutions employed at Mikuni port included the adoption by Japanese engineers of the fascine mattress technique.
-The project not only resolved the issue of drift sand but also became a learning ground for Japanese officials and engineers, facilitating the transmission of valuable construction methodologies.
+One legacy of Escher and de Rijke's work at Minuki included the adoption by Japanese engineers of the fascine mattress technique.
+The breakwater is referred to locally as "Essuru Tsutsumi" or "Escher's Harbour Dam".

-Locally, the harbour dam is referred to as "Essuru Tsutsumi" or "Escher's Harbour Dam", a homage to its original designer.
-This dam continues to be an integral component of the Mikuni harbour infrastructure.